When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Introduction

 \paragraph{Regions with Scoped Lifetimes.} Region-based systems \cite{MLkit_new,cyclone} can be viewed as an attempt to re-introduce these stack-like benefits within heap allocation.
 Programmers allocate groups of memory resources together into regions (arenas), and deallocate an entire region in bulk upon exiting a designated lexical scope, similar to @with@ blocks in Python.
 Values can be shared freely within a region, but the region itself is lexically scoped.
-There exists a clear separation between first-class and second-class values in these systems, so neither regions nor their contents can be safely returned or captured in higher-order code.

 \paragraph{Arenas: When Lifetime Liberate.} Lexically scoped regions are not the only model for safe resource management, as individual, non-lexical lifetimes are also beneficial \cite{fluetImplementationPerformanceEvaluation}, particularly for patterns like event loops and garbage collectors. \citet{DBLP:conf/iwmm/HicksMGJ04} further recharacterized regions as \emph{LIFO arenas}, highlighting that \emph{arenas}, dynamically growable collections for bulk operation, can integrate diverse lifetime control strategies to additionally achieve \emph{flexibility in lifetimes}.
 Building on this insight, prior works \cite{first_class_region,verona} formally explored arenas with linear types \cite{wadler1990linear} and ownership types \cite{DBLP:conf/oopsla/ClarkePN98,DBLP:conf/ecoop/NobleVP98}.
 These systems employ flow-sensitive reasoning, which necessitates a first-order setting where the global invariants effectively make all resources behave as second-class, restricting higher-order abstraction.
 To maintain global invariants, users must explicitly \emph{open/enter} an arena before accessing its content, an operation similar to \emph{mutable borrows} in Rust \cite{rust} but at a higher level, which ensures safe deallocation without enforcing LIFO lifetimes.